percona/pmm/doc/source/pmm-admin.rst

    * - Parameter
      - Description
-   * - :option:`--mongodb.tls`
+   * - |opt.mongodb-tls|
      - Enable a TLS connection with mongo server
-   * - :option:`--mongodb.tls-ca` *string*
+   * - |opt.mongodb-tls-ca|  *string*
      - A path to a PEM file that contains the CAs that are trusted for server connections.
-       *If provided*: MongoDB servers connecting to should present a certificate signed by one of this CAs.
+       *If provided*: MongoDB servers connecting to should present a certificate signed by one of these CAs.
        *If not provided*: System default CAs are used.
-   * - :option:`--mongodb.tls-cert` *string*
+   * - |opt.mongodb-tls-cert| *string*
-     - A path to PEM file that contains the certificate (and optionally also the private key in PEM format).
+     - A path to a PEM file that contains the certificate and, optionally, the private key in the PEM format.
        This should include the whole certificate chain.
-       *If provided*: The connection will be opened via TLS to the MongoDB server.
+       *If provided*: The connection will be opened via TLS to the |mongodb| server.
-   * - :option:`--mongodb.tls-disable-hostname-validation`
+   * - |opt.mongodb-tls-disable-hostname-validation|
      - Do hostname validation for the server connection.
-   * - :option:`--mongodb.tls-private-key` *string*
+   * - |opt.mongodb-tls-private-key| *string*
      - A path to a PEM file that contains the private key (if not contained in the :option:`mongodb.tls-cert` file).